RT @RBFRSofficial: October is Smoke Alarm Testing Month. Working smoke alarms provide those few extra seconds you need to escape in a fire.…

 Our overall aims as a project are:

 To support emerging artists of the region to develop their professional practice by having the space and chance to exhibit their work and engage in critical dialogue surrounding this.

+To create a supportive environment by which to facilitate future events and opportunities.
 To engage and give the people of Darlington and beyond an opportunity to engage with/ in the creative arts, in an accessible way.